 Today, we’re more accessible than ever

-Published every year since 1818, the retail edition of the Farmers’ Almanac not only provides amazingly accurate long-range weather predictions (for both the US and Canada), but also articles, calendars, and information on everything from the best days to garden, fish and take vacations, to recipes for healthy homemade dishes, and ways to use natural remedies to cure a cold.
+Published every year since 1818, the retail edition of the Farmers’ Almanac not only provides amazingly accurate long-range weather predictions (for the United States), but each edition contains informative articles, helpful planning calendars, and information on everything from the best days to garden and fish, quit a bad habit, plus natural home remedies.

-In addition to our popular retail edition, the Farmers’ Almanac also publishes a promotional version for businesses to give away.
-Whether you want to thank your customers, wish them happy holidays, or entice them to visit to a new location, the Farmers’ Almanac is an effective marketing vehicle.
+In addition to our popular retail edition, the Farmers’ Almanac also publishes a promotional version for businesses to promote themselves.
+Use it to thank customers, wish them happy holidays, or entice them to visit a new location.
+The Farmers’ Almanac for Business is an effective, affordable, and unique marketing vehicle.

-Our promotional edition contains the same famous long-range weather outlooks, gardening and fishing advice, articles and tips, but also offers your company the ability to customize the front and back covers with your logo, message, directions, special offers, and more.
+Each 64-page edition contains the same long-range weather outlooks, gardening and fishing advice, helpful articles, and timely tips, but also offers companies the ability to customize the front and back covers with their logo, message, web address, hours of operation, special offers, and more.

 Everything Farmers’ Almanac represents can also be found online, bringing the wisdom of the ages into the digital age!
 Access long-range weather predictions, learn when the best days are to plant your garden or quit a habit, search our archived recipe section, stories, and learn how to live smart, every day.
 It’s only a click away!